rust-stuco/lectures/week11/unsafe.md

 # Miri

-Miri is an undefined behavior detection tool for Rust.
+[Miri](https://github.com/rust-lang/miri) is an undefined behavior detection tool for Rust.

 * An interpreter for Rust's mid-level intermediate representation
 * Can detect out-of-bounds memory accesses and use-after-free
 * Invalid use of uninitialized data
 * Not sufficiently aligned memory accesses and references
-* Can also detect data races!
+* Can also detect data races
+* Think of Miri as Valgrind, address sanitizer, and thread sanitizer, all in one!

 ---